-- 16. (1) The directors may appoint a director to chair their meetings - (2) The person so appointed for the time being is known as the chairman - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within five minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it
+- 16. (1) The shareholders may appoint a director to chair directors' meetings. - (2) The person so appointed for the time being is known as the chair. - (3) The shareholders may terminate the chair's appointment at any time.

 Casting vote